EternityForest/AnyoneCanDoIt/MathELI5.md

 the next one interesting for being the new lowest boring number, before one gets bored of the whole process, but some might argue that it never ends.

+Perhaps boringness is a spectrum and one must first define a minimum "interestingness" value to be not-boring.

 "Every positive integer is one of Ramanujan's personal friends." —J. E. Littlewood, according to some sources

 ## Fermat's Last Theorem